alpaddesai/FinanceForEngineers/README.md

 # Finance For Engineers

 The project provides an overview of Finance for Engineers.
 Confidential information is not displayed.Custom images created by Alpa D. Desai.
+Custom release in https://github.com/alpaddesai/FinanceForEngineers/releases.